The Miracle of the Bells: Release

 The film encountered distribution difficulties in England because of a boycott against the films of Ben Hecht.
 Hecht had made derogatory comments about the presence of Britain in Palestine.

 The premiere for the film took place on Friday, March 26, 1948 at the then "Park Theater" on Brownsville Road in the coal mining town of Library, Pennsylvania.
 The town was chosen to host the premiere because it "most resembled a typical American mining community, like the one portrayed in the movie."
 Accompanying the premiere, a large motorcade escorted movie stars Charles Coburn, Ruth Warrick and Leo Carrillo into the town of Library.
 The stars visited the War Memorial just down the road from the theater, where they addressed the enormous crowd of locals who showed up for the pomp and celebration.

 Reception

 The Miracle of the Bells was dismissed by critics, and was mentioned in the satirical film book The Golden Turkey Awards, which poked fun at Frank Sinatra's portrayal of Father Paul.
 Time harshly criticized the film, declaring that "St. Michael ought to sue".
 In The Nation in 1948, critic James Agee wrote, "As pernicious a gobbet of pseudo-religious asafetida as I have been forced to sniff at, man and Sunday-school-boy.
 I hereby declare myself the founding father of a Society for the Prevention of Cruelty to God."

 The film recorded a loss of $640,000.
+Bank of America repossessed the film from its producers.